Skip to content

 RTS_COUNT

-Controls if the TargetRTS should keep track of statistics, such as the number of messages sent, the number of created capsules instances, etc. Collected statistics is saved per thread in the controller object.
+Controls if the TargetRTS should keep track of statistics, such as the number of messages sent, the number of created capsules instances, etc. Collected statistics is saved per thread in the controller object, and can be printed by calling RTController::printStats().
 See RTCounts for what data that gets collected when this feature is enabled.

 Default value: 0 (do not collect statistics)